-In March 2023, the ISO 14083 standard came into effect, providing a globally aligned approach to quantifying and reporting greenhouse gas emissions in multimodal and global transportation chains.
-This article looks closely at what the new ISO 14083 standard covers, for which companies it is relevant, and how it differs from existing frameworks and guidelines.
+The ISO 14083 standard provides a global approach to quantify and report greenhouse gas emissions in multimodal and worldwide transportation chains.
+Learn with this article for which companies it’s relevant and how it differs from existing frameworks and guidelines.

 The path to an international carbon accounting standard